awsdocs/aws-cpp-developer-guide/README.rst

 Code examples in the documentation
 ----------------------------------

-The code examples featured in this documentation can be found in a separate repository:
+The code examples featured in the documentation can be found in a separate repository:
 `aws-doc-sdk-examples <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/cpp>`_.
 Full
 code and build files are included, so you can build and run any of the provided examples yourself.

-In addition to examples in C++, you'll also find examples for each of the other AWS SDKs.
-If you find issues with any of the examples, you can submit issues or fork the repository and submit a pull request!
+In addition to examples in C++, you'll also find examples for the other AWS SDKs.
+If you find issues with any of the examples, you can submit issues or fork the repository and submit a pull request.

 The code examples are provided under the *Apache 2.0* open source license.
 See the example repository's `README <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst>`_ for